 The diversity of our workforce is one of the cornerstones of our commercial success and is therefore vital to our company.
 We derive considerable benefit from the different talents, nationalities and cultures of our employees as well as from a generational mix that can draw on a wide range of experiences.

-Both Group-wide and at the Hannover location the gender ratio of the workforce is almost balanced (53% women and 47% men at the Group's headquarters in Hannover, as of 2017).
+Both Group-wide and at the Hannover location the gender ratio of the workforce is almost balanced (52% women and 48% men at the Group's headquarters in Hannover, as of 12/2019).
 Yet women are under-represented on the higher hierarchical levels.
-With a view to changing this, we have put in place a number of tools and practices designed to support women even more closely in their further professional development: these include, for example, a mentoring programme and seminars on gender-specific communication.
-Nevertheless, we also go far beyond the existing legal standards by offering advice for parents-to-be on employment protection periods, parental leave and part-time working during parental leave as well as by carefully planning – in terms of hours and content – for mothers returning to work after parental leave with flexible arrangements.
+With a view to changing this, we have put in place a number of tools and practices designed to support women even more closely in their further professional development: these include, for example, seminars on gender-specific communication and a mentoring programme.

-With a staff turnover rate of 1.9% (as of 2017) we are well below the industry average.
-In this connection it comes as no surprise that around 28% of our employees are over the age of 50 – after all, we celebrated our own fiftieth anniversary in 2016.
+With a staff turnover rate of 2,7% (as of 12/2019) we are below the industry average.
+In this connection it comes as no surprise that around 32% of our employees are over the age of 50 – after all, we celebrated our own fiftieth anniversary in 2016.
 Hannover Re creates a framework that enables employees to combine their professional career and private sphere in various phases of life.
-Along with teleworking, for example, we offer a wide range of differently structured part-time models to accommodate, where needed, a merely temporary reduction in activity level so as to alleviate stressful family situations.
-Finally, we support the transition into retirement with special seminars and offer various partial retirement models that can be individually tailored.